 Crocodiles are ambush predators.
-They stay concealed under water and wait for their prey to approach them.
+They stay concealed underwater and wait for their prey to approach them.
 The saltwater crocodile is capable of overpowering virtually any animal by pulling it in a “death roll”.
 This killing technique is as terrifying as it sounds.
 Once the crocodile has its prey in its jaws it begins to violently spin it underwater so that the prey becomes completely disoriented and drowns.

 Despite their predatory prowess, saltwater crocodiles were hunted almost to extinction for their skin in the 1970s.
 Thankfully, after decades of conservation, their population has recovered and you can easily see saltwater crocodiles in Kakadu National Park.
 Obviously, you’ll want to avoid approaching the water’s edge and if you feel tempted to go for a swim – find a swimming pool.

-Australia has a reputation for having the most venomous snakes the world.
-However, while more than a half of Australian snakes are venomous (around 100 out of 170 species), only 12 of them could be potentially lethal to people, and most of them are quite shy and would try to avoid encounters with people.
+Australia has a reputation for having the most venomous snakes in the world.
+However, while more than half of Australian snakes are venomous (around 100 out of 170 species), only 12 of them could be potentially lethal to people, and most of them are quite shy and would try to avoid encounters with people.

 Australian venomous snakes

 Australia’s Inland taipan is the most venomous snake in the world.
-A single doze of its venom is enough to kill at least 100 humans.
-Thankfully, inland taipan is quite a shy animal and will usually try to retreat to avoid trouble.
+A single dose of its venom is enough to kill at least 100 humans.
+Thankfully, the inland taipan is quite a shy animal and will usually try to retreat to avoid trouble.
 It occurs in the remote semi-arid region of NSW and seldom encounters people.

 Other dangerously venomous snakes include mulga or king brown snake, eastern brown snake, western brown snake, tiger snake, coastal taipan, lowlands copperhead, small-eyed snake, common death adder, and red-bellied black snake.
-Snakes, of course can be difficult to identify in the field, so If you come across any snake in the bush, simply walk the other way.
+Snakes, of course, can be difficult to identify in the field, so If you come across any snake in the bush, simply walk the other way.

 Australia is home to almost half of the world’s pythons (14 species out of 31).
 And while pythons often terrify people by their formidable size, they are neither venomous nor aggressive.
 They do however have plenty of sharp teeth to defend themselves with if needed.